marekhac/CombineRestApiSinkExample/README.md

 **Example of REST API calls with Combine Framework and handling data with sink() method**

 In my example I used a great free JSON API called **Bored** :).
-You can can get a suggestion with random activity by calling the following endpoint:
+You can get a suggestion with random activity by calling the following endpoint:

 `
 https://www.boredapi.com/api/activity